|

 chittering and giggling so hard that his sides started to hurt.

 "Hehehehe...that was so great.
-If only I could do that," he exclaimed out loud.
+If only I could do that," he

-Finally he sat back up again, staring at the python for what seemed like
+Finally he sat back up again, staring at the python for what seemed

 an eternity.
 She slithered back to her corner to curl up, but as she